alttch/eva3/xc/drivers/phi/phi_devel.md

 Primary methods
 ---------------

-The following methods should be defined. cfg param
+The following methods should be defined. "cfg" param may contain configuration params which should override the default ones for the current call.

     # if PHI can read data from the equipment
     get(self, port=None, cfg=None, timeout=0):